Zhanjiang Guangdong, China Travel Guide

 Zhanjiang's nightlife and entertainment scene offers a mix of local and contemporary options, from live music to karaoke and bustling bars.

-Mainly concentrated in the Xiashan district around commercial areas.
+Mainly focused in the Xiashan district around commercial areas.
 Lively atmosphere with DJs and dance floors.

-Clusters of bars and pubs found in developed parts of Xiashan.
-Offers a mix of local and some international-style establishments.
+Clusters of pubs and bars found in developed parts of Xiashan.
+Offers a mix of local and a few international-style establishments.

 KTV (karaoke) is highly sought-after.
 Numerous establishments rent private rooms.
 Street food stalls (xiaoye) remain open late.